pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/DEPLOYMENT.md

 - `CF_QUEUE_DLQ=quill-dlq` - Dead letter queue name

 **Note**: When `USE_INLINE_QUEUE=true`, the queue operations run in-memory and don't require Cloudflare Queue API access.
 Set to `false` for production to use real Cloudflare Queues.

+### Google APIs

+- Enable both **Google Drive API** and **YouTube Data API v3** on the same Google Cloud project.
+- Configure the OAuth consent screen with the scopes listed in `core/constants.py` (`GOOGLE_INTEGRATION_SCOPES`).
+Each integration (drive, youtube, gmail) runs its own OAuth flow.
+- Users only link their Google account once; missing scopes cause `/ingest/youtube` to return `400` with a helpful message instead of falling back to unofficial transcript scraping.

 ## Local Development